heiku-jiqu/github-blog/src/routes/blog/blogposts/post17.md

 `ps`: List all processes
 `bg`: Continues a job in the background
 `fg`: Continues a job in the foreground
-`disown`
+`wait`: Wait for all jobs to finish (i.e. blocks until all jobs are finished) `disown`
 `nohup`
 `&`: Runs preceding command in the background